anexiole/20210119_perl_test/README.md

 Execution:
     To run the application, you can optionally provide a '--input_file' flag.
-Else, by default it will just use a file called Input.csv in its current path.
+Else, by default it will just use a file called Input.txt in its current path.

     PRE: run "chmod 755 generate_daily_summary_report.pl" to set the permissions up

     To run it:

-     The command is "././generate_daily_summary_report.pl --input_file <input file other than input.csv>"
+     The command is "././generate_daily_summary_report.pl --input_file <input file other than Input.txt>"

 Examples: